AI4Finance-Foundation/FinRL/finrl/README.md

 This folder has three subfolders:
-+ apps: trading tasks,
++ applications: trading tasks,
-+ drl_agents: DRL algorithms, from ElegantRL, RLlib, or Stable Baselines 3 (SB3).
++ agents: DRL algorithms, from ElegantRL, RLlib, or Stable Baselines 3 (SB3).
 Users can plug in any DRL lib and play.
 + finrl_meta: market environments, we merge the stable ones from the active [FinRL-Meta repo](https://github.com/AI4Finance-Foundation/FinRL-Meta).

 Then, we employ a train-test-trade pipeline by three files: train.py, test.py, and trade.py.